kadafs/padi-chat/README.md

 Before you get started, ensure you have the following minimum versions: [Ruby 2.6+](https://www.ruby-lang.org/en/downloads/), [PostgreSQL 10+](https://www.postgresql.org/download/), [Redis 2.6+](https://redis.io/download).

-## Setting up Chaskiq
+## Setting up Padi Chat

-If you want to set up a Chaskiq for production use, see our [**Chaskiq Install Guide**](https://dev.chaskiq.io/production-configuration).
+If you want to set up a Padi Chat for production use, see our [**Padi Chat Install Guide**](https://dev.chaskiq.io/production-configuration).

 ## Requirements

-Chaskiq is built for the *next* 10 years of the Internet, so our requirements are high:
+Padi Chat is built for the *next* 10 years of the Internet, so our requirements are high:

 | Browsers              | Tablets      | Phones       |
 | --------------------- | ------------ | ------------ |